RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/01-import-camera.md

 ##### Description

-Imports all necessary code to give commands to Zumi's camera.
+Imports the camera library.
+This block must be included at the top of any code that uses camera functions.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns